bc3LC/Rodes-Bachs_etal_AP_health_ineq_EU/README.md

 \* corresponding author:  claudia.rodes@bc3research.org

 ## Abstract
-Outdoor air pollution poses a major threat to human health and is closely interlinked to climate change, as both stem largely from the same emission sources and some pollutants affect both health and climate.
+Background Outdoor air pollution poses a major threat to human health and is closely interlinked to climate change, as both stem largely from the same emission sources and pollutants affect both health and climate.
 Despite sustained mitigation efforts, over 239,000 premature deaths in Europe were attributed to PM2.5 exposure in 2022, while climate policies are projected to yield substantial yet insufficient co-benefits by 2030, with uneven impacts across regions and socioeconomic groups.

+We applied GCAM-Europe to model emission pathways under the National Energy and Climate Plans (NECPs) and Fit-for-55 policy package.
+Premature mortality attributable to PM2.5 was estimated at both 1 km2 grid and NUTS3 levels using rfasst.
+Results were further analyzed through socioeconomic lens, both between and within countries, using quantitative assessments and machine learning techniques.

+The Balkan countries and northern Italy emerge as the most affected regions in Europe.
+Urban populations face the greatest risks, with disproportionate burdens among low- and high-income groups and areas with average concentrations of elderly residents.
+Within-country analyzes reveal distinct, country-specific vulnerability patterns.

+Incorporating social and health dimensions into environmental policymaking is essential for designing strategies that jointly advance decarbonization, reduce air pollution, and promote environmental justice.
+Attention to spatial resolution and geographic scale is critical, as coarse analyzes risk obscuring vulnerable populations and regional disparities.

 ## Code reference
 Available at Zenodo: ADD Zenodo Link